TheRocketLab/node-promisepay/README.md

 ## Installation

+To install use `yarn`:

+    $ yarn add promisepay

-To install use `npm` and add the package to your application's dependencies:
+Or if you are old school, you can use `npm` and add the package to your application's dependencies:

     $ npm install promisepay --save